flashfire199/Armored-core-ReAnswered/README.md

 6. open the folder in visual studio, go into cmake targets view
 7. change the configuration to win-amd64-relwithdebinfo
 8. put rexglue.exe in your path environment variable and do ```rexglue codegen renut_config.toml``` in a terminal (visual studios works, or you can use windows default terminal/cmd/powershell)
-10. right click reNut project and select build all
+10. right click ACRE project and select build all
 11. copy the assets folder with the dumped contents of the iso in out/build/win-amd64-relwithdebinfo